 Medieval castle designs have varied from one era of history to another.
-During the early and middle medieval times, the primary purpose of medieval castles was defence and thus little attention was paid to the aesthetics and design of medieval castles.
+During the early central medieval period also referred to as the high medieval period, the primary purpose of medieval castles was defence and thus little attention was paid to the aesthetics and design of medieval castles.

 The Normans gave rise to special medieval castle designs called Motte and Bailey Castles.
 These castles consisted of a large mound of earth and an accompanying flat land area.
 The mound of earth was generally surrounded by a ditch of water for defence.

 These castles consisted of two layers of castle walls which made penetration by an invading army very difficult.
 The inner wall was higher than the outer wall so that the outer wall could be defended from the inside as well.

 Certain features were common to most medieval castles.
 These features included barbicans, deep moats, and great halls.
-Concentric castles were generally considered to have best medieval castle design in terms of defence and safety.
+Concentric castles were generally considered to have the best medieval castle design in terms of defence and safety.

 One of the most famous builders was Gundulf who came to England after the Norman Conquest and was employed by William the Conqueror to build the castle at Rochester as well as the keep of the Tower of London.

 The most important purpose of medieval castles, particularly during the reign of William the Conqueror, was defence.
-Due to this reason, most of the castles were built at strategic locations in order to foil enemy invasions and ensure a strong hold over the local population.
+Due to this reason, most of the castles were built at strategic locations in order to foil enemy invasions and ensure a stronghold over the local population.

 During the transition from middle to late medieval times, several critical changes were brought about in the medieval castle designs and construction strategies.
 The important transition took place after the Norman Conquest of England.